 Regulatory Reporting Manager, Cadent

-"A well-organised and supported event, I will attempt to attend future IMechE events in the future"
+"A well-organised and supported seminar, I will attempt to attend future IMechE events in the future"

 Configuration Manager, Jacobs Engineering